-The movement itself is, too, nicely decorated sporting signature Geneva Stripes on its bridges and oscillating weight with the latter additionally decorated with a “C1” cutout and black PVD coating.
+The movement itself is, too, nicely decorated sporting signature Geneva Stripes on its bridges and an oscillating weight with the latter additionally decorated with a “C1” cutout and a black PVD coating.

 Of course, like many watches in this category, the Concord C1 Chronograph Black & Gold (Ref.
 0320227) is not particularly thin measuring more than 15 millimeters in height.
 Still, the watch is not too thick to be worn with normal shirts.

 Nighttime Legibility: 4/5